majdi3002/INDP1C-projet1/README.md

 **Solution Explanation**

 *Compression*
 The compression function replaces sequences of repeated characters with the character followed by its count.
-For example, `aaabb` becomes `a3b2`.
+For example, "aaabb" becomes "a3b2".

-- Time Complexity: O(n), where `n` is the size of the input string.
+- Time Complexity: O(n), where "n" is the size of the input string.
 Each character is processed once.
 - Space Complexity: O(n), as we allocate memory proportional to the input size for the output string.

 *Decompression*
 The decompression function reconstructs the original text by expanding encoded sequences.

-- Time Complexity: O(n), where `n` is the size of the compressed string.
+- Time Complexity: O(n), where "n" is the size of the compressed string.
 - Space Complexity: O(n), as memory for the decompressed string is allocated.

 *Optimality*